In the United States, Myopia has Increased

 Patients are carefully monitored by Dr. Zlatin and reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.

-Patients We Typically Work With
+Patients We Typically Work With At Our New York City Myopia Control Center

 - Patients with progressive myopia (-0.25DS or more in the last 2 years)